kuzzleio/documentation/src/sdk-reference/java/1/essentials/error-handling/index.md

 # Error Handling

-Each of the SDK methods is likely to fail and throw an exception.

-Exceptions are subclasses of the `KuzzleException` class.

-You can access the error message with the `getMessage()` method.
+SDK methods handle failure by throwing exceptions inheriting the `KuzzleException` class, which is a standard Java exception extending the `Throwable` class.

 You can find a detailed list of possible errors messages and statuses in the [documentation API]({{ site_base_path }}api/1/errors).
 Just replace *Error* by *Exception* to find the exception name. (e.g. `BadRequestError` becomes `BadRequestException`).